karthikmprakash/github_repos_scraper/README.md

 ## How to run this code
 * run the file main.py by `python3 main.py`
-* Input the URL of the user you want to scrape the repo names
+* Enter the username
+* You'll be prompted if you want to store it in a file